AlainParadis/designschool/_setups/college-services.md

 details: |
   ### Your Tech Support Team

   If you need software or hardware support, you can always contact me via <a href="mailto:paradia@algonquincollege.com" title="E-Mail Alain Paradis">e-mail</a>.
-You should be able to resolve most common support issues by referring to [our FreshDesk site](http://algonquincollege.freshdesk.com) We also have two excellent tech support people who are there to help you.
+You should be able to resolve most common support issues by referring to <a href="http://algonquincollege.freshdesk.com" title="Our support site" target="_blank">our FreshDesk site</a> We also have two excellent tech support people who are there to help you.
 They are:

   Brad St-Jean <a href="mailto:stjeanb@algonquincollege.com" title="E-Mail Brad St-Jean">E-mail</a>